How do you know what to eat, and how much of it, when you're on the trail?

-One of the guidelines we use for food planning is the Backcountry Nutrition Pinnacle, basically a food pyramid for planning your meals.
+One of the guidelines NOLS uses for food planning is the Backcountry Nutrition Pinnacle, which is basically a food pyramid for planning your meals.
+And if you're into cookbooks, the NOLS Cookery includes a comprehensive guide to rationing and nutrition for short and long expeditions, plus a pile of delicious recipes.

 Examples: tea, drink mixes, hot cocoa and soups